 The advanced user management in Miro allows account Admins to easily filter and manage all the users in one place.

-To see the full list of the users that can have access to your corporate Teams or boards, open the account settings and pick the account you want to manage.
+To see the full list of the users that have access to your account, go to Company settings.
 On the left-hand side, under the User and Team Management headline, select the Active users tab.
 You will see the list of all the users that are added or invited to the Teams or boards within the particular account.

 💡 As a Company Admin, you can download a full list of users in your organisation (filters don't apply).
 Find the Download button near the heading Active users.